Aerilius/sketchup-console-plus/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/Aerilius/sketchup-console-plus/issues.

+## Development

+You can a technical overview about this extension in the design folder.

+Run `rake test` to run the tests.

+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version and push git commits and tags.

+`bundle exec rake --tasks build`

 ## License

 This extension is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).